allourideas/allourideas.org/README.markdown

 * Evergreen for CSS framework
 * Coulda for features, model, controller, & helper generators

+If you don't have all the necessary gems, they will be installed.

 Get the latest & greatest at anytime with:

     rake suspenders:pull